charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Measure of Success

 1. **Accuracy Retention**:
    - After replacing the attention mechanism with the optimized variant:
      - Maintain $\ge 95\%$ of baseline accuracy
    - Critical tests:
      - **Attention matrix fidelity**: Mean squared error (MSE) $\le 1e-4$ between original and optimized attention probabilities.
      - **Gradient similarity**: Cosine similarity $\ge 0.95$ between gradients of original and optimized attention layers during backward pass.
      - **KL Divergence**: Divergence between the two probability distribution of next token $\le 0.001$.
 2. **Memory Efficiency**:
    - **Peak memory reduction**: $\ge 30\%$ for sequences $\ge 1024$ tokens.
    - Measurement:
      - Use `torch.cuda.max_memory_allocated()` to track GPU memory during:
        - **Training**: Forward/backward pass of a single batch.
        - **Inference**: Forward pass only.
      - Use PyTorch's `torch.profiler.profile()` to isolate attention operations.

 ### Validation Methods

 - **Validation Loss**: Track KL-divergence on a held-out set to ensure the custom model matches the baseline distribution over time.
   - Load weights from baseline models (e.g., HuggingFace's `bert-base-uncased`), replace _only_ the attention module, and evaluate **without fine-tuning**.
   - Ensures optimization does not rely on retraining to "recover" lost accuracy.
 - **Perplexity/Accuracy**: Evaluate on standard tasks (e.g., language modeling or classification) to ensure minimal drop in performance.
 - **Edge cases**: Sequences with extreme sparsity (e.g., all padding tokens) or high similarity (e.g., repeated tokens).
 - **Scalability Tests**: Gradually increase input sequence lengths and measure memory usage, throughput, and any speed improvements.

 ### Resource Requirements and Constraints

 - **Single GPU Usage**: We plan to use one GPU for training and validation on WikiText-2 (with sequences up to 512 tokens).
 - **Training Times**: Expect shorter runs (on the order of a few hours) to confirm feasibility.
 - **Future Scaling**: After proving the concept, we may switch to a more powerful GPU and larger corpora (WikiText-103 or beyond).

 ---

 ## Initial Results

-So far, we have done a **toy demonstration** on a small synthetic dataset plus a few samples from WikiText-2 using a GPT-2–style model.
-Specifically, we:

--   Replaced full self-attention with a **fixed "last-10-tokens"** window, rather than a learned sparse mask.
--   Froze most GPT-2 parameters, except for our custom attention block and some MLP layers.
--   Trained by minimizing KL-divergence between the custom model's outputs and the reference GPT-2 on short snippets of text.

-In the future, we intend to extend this approach to **learn** which tokens are most crucial, potentially reducing the attention's computational footprint.
-However, we did this toy example just to get the code up and running, and to see that we could indeed set up a framework to minimize the KL-divergence between two models.
-In the future we will expand this to actually optimize for a custom attention mask.
+In our previous toy demonstration, we replaced the full self-attention with a fixed last-10-tokens window.
+This was a proof of concept example for us to see that we could indeed set up a framework to minimize the KL-divergence between two models.

+Now, we have implemented a **custom attention layer** that replaces the fixed window with **learnable position-specific attention patterns**.
+Each position in the sequence has its own attention mask that can be optimized during training, allowing the model to learn which tokens are most important for each position rather than using a predetermined pattern.
+This approach maintains the expressiveness of full attention while providing the potential for optimization through learned sparsity patterns.
+The attention masks are initialized with a **decaying pattern** that gives more weight to nearby tokens, but these weights can be adjusted during training to capture both local and long-range dependencies as needed.
+We similarly trained by minimizing KL-divergence between the custom model's outputs and the reference GPT-2.
+By learning these position-specific patterns, we aim to discover natural sparsity in the attention mechanism that could lead to computational efficiency improvements while preserving model performance.

+Currently, the complexity is still $O(n^2)$ in the forward pass, but the learned patterns could potentially be sparse or low-rank, allowing for optimizations.
+In the future, we intend to extend this approach to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization (eg. L1 to encourage sparsity), penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.

 **Key Observations**

+TODO EDIT THIS

 - The code runs end-to-end without errors, and the custom attention layer can learn to partially mimic the baseline's next-token predictions.
 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
 - We **did not** measure or improve memory usage—the code as written does **not** yet aim for sub-quadratic complexity or large-scale efficiency gains.

 ### Evidence your implementation works

+TODO EDIT THIS

 - **Successful Training Loop**: Over 100 epochs, the KL-divergence–based loss steadily decreased from about 1.61 down to near 0.07 on our toy data, indicating the custom attention can mimic the reference model's distributions.
 - **Text Generation**: We tested with a few prompts, observing that our custom model produced text in a style similar to GPT-2, though often less coherent due to the limited "last-10-tokens" context.

 ### Basic performance metrics

+TODO EDIT THIS

 Here are the loss values (KL-divergence) across epochs (only partial data shown):